AIoT-IST/azure-iot-device-ecosystem/iotcertification/iotedge/iotedge_get_started_template/template-linux-for-edge.md

 ## 3.2.1 Firmware Update (Using Microsoft SDK Samples):

-Specify the path {{enter the path}} where the firmwareupdate client components are installed.

 To run the simulated device application, open a shell or command prompt window and navigate to the **iot-hub/Tutorials/FirmwareUpdate** folder in the Node.js project you downloaded.
 Then run the following commands:

     npm install